Structure & Hierarchy

 The Accord Internal Security Directorate.
 Domestic surveillance, internal threat assessment, and stability enforcement.
 Answers directly to the Axiom.

-The Accord Internal Security Directorate is not a faction in the way the Umbral Knights or the Umbral Legion are factions.
+The Accord Internal Security Directorate is not a faction in the way the Twilight Order or the Umbral Legion are factions.
 It does not recruit openly.
 It does not publish its structure.
 It does not hold Senate seats or attend public ceremonies.
 It exists in the spaces between the institutions the Accord acknowledges, watching what moves through them.

 The AISD answers to the Axiom.
 Not to the Senate.
 Not to the Archonate.
 Not to the Ministry of Intelligence, which handles external threats through the Cipher Network.
 The AISD handles internal ones.
 What constitutes an internal threat is a determination the AISD makes without external review.